kstenerud/concise-encoding/ce-structure.md

 Error Processing
 ----------------

 Errors are an inevitable part of the decoding process.
-This section lays out how errors must be handled.
+This section lays out how to handle errors.
 There are two major kinds of decoding errors:

 ### Structural Errors

 Structural errors are the kinds of errors that imply or cause a malformed document structure, affect lookups, or hit a limit that stops the object from being ingested.
-This can be due to things such as:
+This could be due to things such as:

  * Improper document structure (mismatched container start/end, etc).
  * Incorrect data types for the current context (map keys, object combinations, etc).